-Davidson’s Principles and Practice of Medicine International Edition, 22nd Edition by Brian Walker & Nicki R Colledge & Stuart Ralston & Ian Penman (2014).
+Davidson’s Principles and Practice of Medicine International Edition, 23rd Edition by Brian Walker, Nicki R Colledge, Stuart Ralston, & Ian Penman (2014).
+(Buy from Amazon/ Flipkart)

-This is an alternative book for students who do not have time to read detailed Harrison’s and still want to read typical textbook style medicine.
-This book is half the size an of Harrison’s and is a good alternative.
+This is an alternative book for students who do not have time to read detailed Harrison’s and still want to read typical textbook-style medicine.
+This book is half the size of Harrison’s and is a good alternative.
 Also, the latest version of this book was released in the year 2014 compared to 2015 of Harrison’s.
-So students can have a look at this book and read if they like the content.
+So, students can have a look at this book and read if they like the content.

 This is a very good book which entirely written by Indian authors and so is best for Indian students.
 Book also gives details of Indian health statistics which could be useful for students to answer MCQs.
 The book is concise compared to Harrison and is much easier to understand comparatively.
 It has enough details so that students won’t lose out on any information and concise enough to read quickly.
-Psychiatry part of the book is also better compared to standard psychiatry textbook like A Short Textbook of Psychiatry by Niraj Ahuja.
-By saying better I mean it is easier to understand and read due to concise content.
+The psychiatry part of the book is also better compared to the standard psychiatry textbook-like A Short Textbook of Psychiatry by Niraj Ahuja.
+By saying better, I mean it is easier to understand and read due to concise content.

-Harrison’s Principles of Internal Medicine Self-Assessment and Board Review 18th Edition by Charles Wiener, Anthony S. Fauci, Eugene Braunwald and Dennis L. Kasper (2012)
+Harrison’s Principles of Internal Medicine Self-Assessment and Board Review 19th Edition by Charles Wiener, Anthony S. Fauci, Eugene Braunwald and Dennis L. Kasper (2017) (Buy from Amazon/ Flipkart)

 This is like a short version of Harrison’s Principles of Internal Medicine, especially for students who are preparing for exams.
 It has topics with a question-answer format which is very good for revision and time of exams and even PG medical entrance exams.
 But I would recommend books like George Mathew for exam time revision.